ramroll/olden/README.md

 Sweet are functions, sweets are simple.
 Sweeps gives not suggestions about how your programs should be written.
 Sweets are foolish.

 Sweets dont translate jsx to dom , the `babel-plugin-react-jsx` plugin do it.
 Sweets provide anything to mantain a virtual-dom.
-In the original design sweets canbe used as :
+In the original design sweets are thought to be used as :

 - javascript template
 - write javascrip frameworks like react/vue